Living with Fibromyalgia: The Evidence-Based Guide

 Pacing and Self-Management

-Pacing is the art of managing your activity levels to avoid the boom-bust cycle that plagues so many people with fibromyalgia.
+Pacing is the art of managing your activity levels to avoid the boom-bust cycle that affects so many people with fibromyalgia.
 You feel relatively okay, do a lot, crash hard, spend days recovering, feel okay again, repeat.
 Over time, this cycle can actually worsen sensitisation and reduce functional capacity.

 When it comes to self-management, pacing is probably the most important practical skill, more impactful than any single medication or therapy.
 The goal is to stay within your “energy envelope” consistently, gradually expanding that envelope over time rather than exceeding it on good days and paying the price for it.
 Our complete evidence-based guide to pacing covers this in significant depth.